 High-level Round Tables

-Fourteen interactive high-level round tables will dig deeper into new themes in GEF-7 and other global environment issues.
-Each round table will feature well known speakers and interventions from ministers to discuss the challenge, what needs to be done, and how the GEF and others can address the problem.
-The Provisional Schedule contains the description of the round tables.
+Fourteen interactive high-level round tables dug deeper into new themes in GEF-7 and other global environment issues.
+Each round table featured well known speakers and interventions from ministers to discuss the challenge, what needs to be done, and how the GEF and others can address the problem.
+The Schedule contains the description of the round tables and the list of speakers.

-The high-level round tables will run in parallel to a plenary session, where heads of delegations will deliver their official statements.
+The high-level round tables ran in parallel to a plenary session, where heads of delegations delivered their official statements.

-The GEF Assembly will be preceded by the 54th GEF Council Meeting and a Civil Society forum.
+The GEF Assembly was preceded by the 54th GEF Council Meeting and a Civil Society Forum.